 Communication is key

-All of your Directors and colleagues know that you work for multiple people.
+All of your Directors and colleagues know that you work for various people.
 Be clear that you can’t do everything for everyone all of the time and that you need to prioritise your work in the best way you see fit.
-If you work for one Director that is senior than the rest unfortunately their needs will probably come first.
-If you make this really clear from the outset most of your colleagues will understand (especially if they report to that Director!)
+If you work for one Director that is senior to the rest, unfortunately, their needs will probably come first.
+If you make this clear from the outset most of your colleagues will understand (especially if they report to that Director!)

 You will also need to communicate on a regular basis with each boss.
 The communication should be two way.
 They should be telling you what they require of you, what they have coming up and any big projects that might take up a lot of your time.
 You should also tell them the same things – what you have coming up, any work that is taking up a lot of your time and what you require of them!

-Well it is as important is communicating anyway!
-Assistants that support more than one boss have to be supper organised.
-They have to be able to plan meticulously and they can’t really leave much to chance.
-Using task lists and keeping note of deadlines really is crucial as is your business knowledge.
-If you get to know the business you will be much more aware of what to prioritise and what is important.
-You may also have to organise your bosses so that they can plan in advance what they need you to do for them.
-This can be tricky but worthwhile if you have multiple bosses and one of them is totally unorganised and asks you to do things without warning and with a short deadline.
+Well, it is as important is communicating anyway!
+Assistants that support more than one boss have to be super organised.
+They have to be able to plan meticulously, and they can’t leave much to chance.
+Using task lists and keeping note of deadlines is crucial as is your business knowledge.
+If you get to know the business, you will be much more aware of what to prioritise and what is essential.
+You may also have to organise your bosses so that they can plan what they need you to do for them.
+This can be tricky but worthwhile if you have multiple bosses and one of them is unorganised and asks you to do things without warning and with a short deadline.

 Remember that all of you should share the same goals

-If you have been asked to complete an urgent piece of work for someone and you know for a fact it is urgent and will benefit the company (for example completing a presentation for a client pitch) then you can say this is a priority for the company not just that one particular Director.
-If you are being asked by another Director to complete an urgent piece of work then remind them that you all share the same goals and client pitches come first!
+If you have been asked to complete an urgent piece of work for someone and you know for a fact it is critical and will benefit the company (for example finishing a presentation for a client pitch), then you can say this is a priority for the company, not just that one particular Director.
+If you are being asked by another Director to complete an urgent piece of work, then remind them that you all share the same goals, and client pitches come first!
 If you have two bosses demanding all of your time it may be best to let them sort it out between the two of them, they should have the same goals but as we all know this isn’t necessarily the case in business!

 It can be quite rewarding

-Believe it or not working for multiple Directors can be quite rewarding and this is something you have to remind yourself so that you don’t go multiple boss mad!
-Your day can be very different, you can get involved in lots of different projects, you’re never be bored, you avoid working for one Director that you dislike, you get to work for multiple personalities and learn to understand different working styles, you get to know more people in your company and I think you are respected for the ability to work for more than one boss.
-So on the whole it can be great for you and your career! … Honest…
+Believe it or not, working for multiple Directors can be quite satisfying and this is something you have to remind yourself so that you don’t go, numerous bosses, mad!
+Your day can be very different; you can get involved in lots of various projects, you’re never be bored, you avoid working for one Director that you dislike, you get to work for multiple personalities and learn to understand different working styles.
+You also get to know more people in your company, and I think you are respected for the ability to work for more than one boss.
+So, on the whole, it can be great for you and your career!
+Honest!